 Transient Ischemic Attack (Mini-Stroke)

-For some people, having a TIA, or “mini-stroke,” is the first sign of carotid artery disease.
+For some people, having a transient ischemic attack (TIA), or “mini-stroke,” is the first sign of carotid artery disease.
 During a mini-stroke, you may have some or all of the symptoms of a stroke.
 However, the symptoms usually go away on their own within 24 hours.

 - Sudden weakness or numbness in the face or limbs, often on just one side of the body